zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_deploy.md

 ## Options

 ```
       --components string    Comma-separated list of components to install.
 Adding this flag will skip the init prompts for which components to install
       --confirm              Confirm package deployment without prompting
-      --credentials-config string   Path to directory containing a Docker compatible credentials config file
   -h, --help                 help for deploy
       --set stringToString   Specify deployment variables to set on the command line (KEY=value) (default [])
       --sget string          Path to public sget key file for remote packages signed via cosign
       --shasum string        Shasum of the package to deploy.
 Required if deploying a remote package and "--insecure" is not provided
 ```

 ## Options inherited from parent commands

 ```
   -a, --architecture string    Architecture for OCI images
+      --docker-config string   Path to directory containing a Docker compatible credentials config file
       --insecure               Allow access to insecure registries and disable other recommended security enforcements.
 This flag should only be used if you have a specific reason and accept the reduced security posture.
   -l, --log-level string       Log level when running Zarf.
 Valid options are: warn, info, debug, trace (default "info")
       --no-log-file            Disable log file creation
       --no-progress            Disable fancy UI progress bars, spinners, logos, etc
       --tmpdir string          Specify the temporary directory to use for intermediate files
       --zarf-cache string      Specify the location of the Zarf cache directory (default "~/.zarf-cache")
 ```

 ## SEE ALSO